 HSA Qualified Medical Expenses

-You can use your HSA savings and earnings to pay for qualified medical expenses up to the amount of your deductible.
-Common allowable expenses include (but are not limited to):
+You can use your HSA savings and earnings to pay for qualified medical expenses up to the amount of your yearly health care insurance deductible.

 - Birth control pills